JoeyBodnar/galileo/README.md

 ### Run the app locally

+First, create a file `Config.xcconfig` and place it in under the main Nicea app folder.
+This app relies on Reddit API keys, but the keys are in a config file which I do not check into this repository.

-To run the app locally, you will need to create an app with the Reddit API (https://www.reddit.com/prefs/apps/) and then use your client ID (`REDDIT_CLIENT_ID` in this project).
-For `BEARER_AUTH_HEADER`, you will need to use Basic HTTP athenticatin, using your client ID as the username and an empty string as the password.
+Once you create the file, you will need to create an app with the Reddit API (https://www.reddit.com/prefs/apps/) and then use your client ID (`REDDIT_CLIENT_ID` in this project).
+For `BEARER_AUTH_HEADER`, you will need to use Basic HTTP authentication, using your client ID as the username and an empty string as the password.
 So your `BEARER_AUTH_HEADER` value will be something like `Basic xxxxxxx`. `REDDIT_AUTH_URL_STATE` can be any random string you would like.
+Set the values for REDDIT_CLIENT_ID, BEARER_AUTH_HEADER, and REDDIT_AUTH_URL_STATE in the xcconfig file you created above.
+Then build and run!

 #### Tech